 9. The number of persons proceeded against under Chapter VIII, Criminal Procedure Code, decreased from 1338 to 1134.
 In last year's review the figure was reported to be 1277 instead of 1338.
 The Deputy Inspector-General now reports that certain figures of the Larkana and Sind Railways were omitted.
 Dadu is the only district in which there was an increase.
 The figures rose from 83 to 294.
 The number of reported cognizable offences in Dadu district increased by two.
 If action on an extensive scale were really a preventive measure, a substantial decrease ought to have resulted.
-The District Superintendent of Police, Dadu, does urge that in consequence of the action taken crime was kept within certain limits and that there was actually a decrease of 22 in the number of cattlethest cases; but what is more likely is that the action taken under the Criminal Tribes Act against patharidars was responsible for the slight improvement.
+The District Superintendent of Police, Dadu, does urge that in consequence of the action taken crime was kept within certain limits and that there was actually a decrease of 22 in the number of cattletheft cases; but what is more likely is that the action taken under the Criminal Tribes Act against patharidars was responsible for the slight improvement.

 Results of the action taken under the several sections under Chapter VIII are shown in Appendix IV.
 Of the 1134 persons proceeded against the police were responsible for 999 and the remainder 135, were taken up by magistrates suo motu.
-The percentage of persons ordered to give security decreased from 47.22 to 45.94 in police cases, but increased from 15.49 to 27.41 in magistrates' cases.
+The percentage of persons ordered to give security decreased from 47.22 to 45.94 in police cases, but increased from 15.49 to 27.41in magistrates' cases.

-Personal investigation and it is very satisfactory to note that the percentage of cases investigated by superior officers increased from 70.91 to 75.45.
+10. The number of serious crimes decreased from 519 to 497Personal investigation and inspection. and it is very satisfactory to note that the percentage of cases investigated by superior officers increased from 70.91 to 75.45.